myersm0/cdm/README.md

 # cdm
-`cd` with memory.
-Fast filesystem navigation powered by your history.
+A collection of shell navigation commands with memory: jump to recent, frequent, or statistically associated directories.
+Fast `cd`-like filesystem navigation powered by your history.

 This is a more robust, more feature-rich successor to my older repo with similar functionality, [bash-productivity](https://github.com/myersm0/bash-productivity), which was in part adapted from the book Pro Bash Programming by Chris F.A.
 Johnson.